shawlu95/scala-spark-programming/readme.md

 - cache a small variable to be shared by all nodes
 - node will lookup the broadcast cariable by key
+- immutable

+### Accumulator

+- shared by all nodes just like broadcast variable
+- not immutable, good for tracking metrics
+- executors can only write to accumulator, cannot read
+- only main/driver program can only read, not write